Pseudorandom unitaries are neither real nor sparse nor noise-robust

 \prlsection{Preliminaries} \emph{Pseudorandom state (PRS):} An ensemble of quantum states indexed by a key (commonly referred to as a keyed family of states~\cite{ji2018pseudorandom}) is considered pseudorandom if it can be generated efficiently and appears statistically indistinguishable from Haar random states to an observer with limited computational resources.
-More precisely, a family of PRSs is a set of states $\{\ket{\phi_k}\}_{k \in \mathcal{K}}$ of some key space $\mathcal{K}$ which satisfies two conditions: First, they can be efficiently prepared on quantum computers.
-Second, given $t=\text{poly}(n)$ copies of the state, they are indistinguishable from Haar random quantum states $S(\mathcal{H})$ of an $n$-qubit Hilbert space $\mathcal{H}$, for any efficient quantum algorithm~\cite{ji2018pseudorandom}.
+More precisely, a family of PRSs is a set of \revC{pure} states $\{\ket{\phi_k}\}_{k \in \mathcal{K}}$ of some key space $\mathcal{K}$ which satisfies two conditions: First, they can be efficiently prepared on quantum computers.
+Second, given $t=\text{poly}(n)$ copies of the state, they are indistinguishable from Haar random quantum states $S(\mathcal{H})$ of an $n$-qubit Hilbert space $\mathcal{H}$, for any efficient quantum algorithm~\cite{ji2018pseudorandom}. \revC{The notion of pseudorandom states was recently generalized to mixed states~\cite{bansal2024pseudorandom}, which we do not address in this work.}

-\emph{Pseudorandom unitary (PRU):} Similarly, one can also define PRUs~\cite{ji2018pseudorandom}.
-A family of unitary operators is considered pseudorandom if it is both efficiently computable and indistinguishable from Haar random unitaries for an observer with bounded computational power.
+\emph{Pseudorandom unitary (PRU):} Similarly, one can also define PRUs~\cite{ji2018pseudorandom,schuster2024randomunitariesextremelylow,ma2024construct}.
+A family of unitary operators is considered pseudorandom if it is both efficiently computable and indistinguishable from Haar random unitaries for an observer with bounded computational power. \revC{Moreover, variants of PRUs with restricted security have been proposed~\cite{chen2024efficient,metger2024pseudorandom,brakerski2024real,metger2024simple}.}

-\emph{Pseudorandom scrambler (PRSS):} Recently, the notion of PRSS was introduced, which lie in between PRS and PRU: PRSS are an ensemble of unitaries that applied to an arbitrary, fixed state generate PRSs~\cite{lu2023quantum,ananth2023pseudorandom}.
-Its easy to see that any PRU is a PRSS.
-Whether any PRSS is a PRU has been left as an open question~\cite{lu2023quantum,ananth2023pseudorandom} which we will answer in negative.
+\emph{Pseudorandom scrambler (PRSS):} Recently, the notion of PRSS was introduced, which lies in between PRS and PRU: PRSS are an ensemble of unitaries that applied to an arbitrary, fixed state generate PRSs~\cite{lu2023quantum,ananth2024pseudorandom}. \revC{It is straightforward to see that any PRU must also be a PRSS, though it had hitherto been unclear whether all PRSSs are also PRU~\cite{lu2023quantum,ananth2024pseudorandom}.
+In this work, we provide an explicit counterexample of a PRSS that is not a PRU.}

+\revC{ \emph{Quantum resources:} In quantum information, quantum resources can be regarded as the expensive fuel needed to carry out quantum processing tasks~\cite{chitambar2019quantum}.
+For example, a key resource is entanglement, which characterizes the non-local correlations in quantum systems.
+In fault-tolerant quantum computing, the resource theory of magic plays a significant role~\cite{veitch2014resource}.
+Furthermore, quantum information processing often requires coherence, which describes the degree to which a state exists as a superposition of computational basis states~\cite{baumgratz2014quantifying,streltsov2017colloquium}.
+Finally, the degree to which complex numbers are needed to describe states is quantified by the resource theory of imaginarity~\cite{wu2021resource}.